35+ Alternative Gluten-Free Grains and Flour Substitutes

-Despite the name, buckwheat is a gluten-free member of the rhubarb family.
+Despite the name, buckwheat is not wheat but a gluten-free member of the rhubarb family.
 Roasted buckwheat is called kasha.
-Buckwheat is high in B Vitamins, fiber, iron, magnesium, phosphorous and zinc.

 Buckwheat has an earthy, nutty, slightly bitter taste.
+Buckwheat is high in B vitamins, fiber, iron, magnesium, phosphorous, and zinc.

-Experiment with using the cooked grain (buckwheat “groats”, or “kasha” which is the toasted version) as you would rice.
-Buckwheat flour makes delicious crepes and pancakes.
+TIP: Experiment with using the cooked grain — like buckwheat “groats” or “kasha” — as you would rice.
+Use buckwheat flour to make delicious crepes and pancakes.

 Cornmeal, Polenta, Grits, Hominy